peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  or  <i>second</i>
  is null.

-<a id="MaxMagnitude_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal"></a>
+<a id="Max_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal"></a>
-### MaxMagnitude
+### Max

-    public static PeterO.Numbers.EDecimal MaxMagnitude(
+    public static PeterO.Numbers.EDecimal Max(
         PeterO.Numbers.EDecimal first,
         PeterO.Numbers.EDecimal second);

-Gets the greater value between two values, ignoring their signs.
-If the absolute values are equal, has the same effect as Max.
+Gets the greater value between two decimal numbers.

 <b>Parameters:</b>

- * <i>first</i>: The first value to compare.
+ * <i>first</i>: An arbitrary-precision decimal number.

- * <i>second</i>: The second value to compare.
+ * <i>second</i>: Another arbitrary-precision decimal number.

 <b>Return Value:</b>

-The larger value of the two numbers, ignoring their signs.
+The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger exponent.
+If the two numbers are negative and have the same value, returns the one with the smaller exponent.

 <b>Exceptions:</b>